 FOR MORE INFORMATION

-The goal of green organizing is to minimize one's personal environmental impact and carbon footprints in daily life, and likewise to reduce plastic, chemical, petrochemical and toxin use.
+The goal of green organizing is to minimize one's personal environmental impact and carbon footprint in daily life, and likewise to reduce plastic, chemical, petrochemical and toxin use.
 To do so reduces trace chemicals in the home and decreases toxic manufacturing waste.
 We are exposed to 1000s of chemicals yearly.
 The concept “Use once, throw away” has spread worldwide.
 Unfortunately, many of our next-gens have never known anything other.
 Going green can proceed gradually as one becomes more knowledgeable, and does not require a bunch of immediate changes.
 The information below is not meant to be comprehensive, but several links are available.

 Green cleaning products are biodegradable.
 Labels focus on ingredients rather than the brand name.
 Some larger manufacturers “greenwash” their products by making environmental claims, but can include toxic ingredients.
 (Google any chemical you can’t pronounce on your cell).
 Green products are now seen in many grocery chains and big box stores such as Target or WalMart.
 Green cleaners are slightly more expensive, but don’t need frequent purchase.
 1/3 vinegar + 2/3 water is a powerful cleaner that cuts through grime, such as baseboards or pollution deposits.
 Test item to be cleaned carefully before using.
 Some plastics can be damaged.